For people living with dementia and their carers.

 Thank you to our funders!

-We're grateful to an award from the Sussex Community Foundation now funding monthly sessions from March-September 2017 (see flier below for dates and details).
-Other grants have also recently been awarded by the Allen Lane Foundation and One Stop Shop and we are looking forward to scheduling more dates soon.
-We'd also like to say a big thank you to Mags and the Grasshopper Tennis Club in Hove for donating the proceeds from their annual dinner dance raffle, and the Fun 'n Fancy Team who walked from Ditching Beacon to Devils Dyke dressed as fruit and vegetables to raise funds to help us ensure our site is dementia friendly.
+We're grateful to awards from the Sussex Community Foundation, the Allen Lane Foundation, One Stop Shop and Tesco.
+Their support makes these session possible.
+We'd also like to say a big thank you to Mags and the Grasshopper Tennis Club in Hove for donating the proceeds from their annual dinner dance raffle, and the Fun 'n Fancy Team who walked from Ditching Beacon to Devils Dyke dressed as fruit and vegetables to raise funds to help us ensure our allotment site is dementia inclusive.